marcelkliemannel/marcelkliemannel.com/content/projects/intellij-plugins/intellij-gradle-utilities-plugin/index.md

 jetBrainsMarketplace: "https://plugins.jetbrains.com/plugin/16800-gradle-utilities"
 ---

-An IntelliJ plugin that provides some useful utilities to support the daily work with Gradle:
+An IntelliJ plugin with practical utilities for everyday Gradle work:

 {{< retina-image main-menu2x.png "Gradle Utilities Main Menu" >}}

 #### Key Features

-- Overview of all running Gradle daemons, their status and command line, and an action to terminate them.
+- Overview of all running Gradle daemons, including their status, command line, and a termination action.
-- Managing the contents of the Gradle user home, like listening and cleaning the downloaded Gradle distributions and caches.
+- Management tools for the Gradle user home, including listing and cleaning downloaded Gradle distributions and caches.
-- Overview of the current Gradle environment: This includes all system, user, and project Gradle properties, Gradle relevant environment variables, and the versions of the used Gradle executables.
+- Overview of the current Gradle environment, including system, user, and project properties, Gradle-related environment variables, and the versions of the Gradle executables in use.
-- Verification of the checksums of the downloaded Gradle distributions and the Gradle wrapper JAR.
+- Checksum verification for downloaded Gradle distributions and the Gradle wrapper JAR.
-- Listing the latest Gradle releases.
+- List of the latest Gradle releases.